MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-bash}

 You can see the changes to the `write_xyz` function, for example.
 You'll notice that Black also has some rules which are in addition to PEP8 formatting.
 For example, strings are all normalized to use double quotes.
+Note that `black` does not always follow PEP8.
+For example, PEP8 recommends that line lengths be no more than 79 characters.
+This is a convention which is most often not followed.
+Black defaults to 88 characters per line instead.
+When you are working on a project, the exact style you use may vary - however, it is important to define a style.
+This will make your code much cleaner and easier to read.

 Now that we've changed and formatted some functions in our project, we should commit our changes and push to GitHub.